Abdullah-Bin-Naeem/SentimentFusion-Multimodal-Sentiment-Analysis/README.md

 ## How to Run
 - Clone or download this repository and just run the jupyter notbook file
+- I have used Google Collab so to use it upload the data to drive after downloading it or you can simply download the data and run on your local machine
 - Yes its that simple 🧁

+## Note
+In the feature extraction part in my notebook I commented the feature extraction part after succesfully doing feature extraction and saving to my drive.
+You can use those features too or you can uncomment the code and perform feature extraction from start.
+Its upto you.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.